 The air pollution is very much in pockets in Skopje, and we looked online and found the city area actually had the lowest count as it was away from the factories so we headed there.

 We were shocked the government really is cleaning up Skopje, and it is a bit like mini-Greece, with more statues than I’ve seen anywhere in the world.
-Huge marble and granite buildings and fountains grace the centre, many still under construction.
+Huge marble and granite buildings and fountains grace the center, many still under construction.
 Skopje

 Skopje will be a great city for tourism in years to come, but the government needs to do something about the air pollution issue.